-In December 2019 the Internal Revenue Service issued guidance in the form of proposed regulations with regard to the new Section 162(m) rules provided by the TCJA.
-Following a comment period, additional guidance is expected from the Internal Revenue Service.
-Despite the Compensation Committee's efforts to structure certain incentive programs as "performance-based compensation" intended to be exempt from Section 162(m)'s deduction limits, because of uncertainties as to the interpretation and application of the new rules, no assurance can be given that compensation intended to satisfy the requirements for exemption from Section 162(m) in fact will do so.
+In December 2020 the Internal Revenue Service issued final regulations with regard to the new Section 162(m) rules provided by the TCJA.
+Despite the Compensation Committee's efforts in prior years to structure certain incentive programs as "performance-based compensation" intended to be exempt from Section 162(m)'s deduction limits, because of uncertainties as to the interpretation and application of the new rules, no assurance can be given that compensation intended to satisfy the requirements for exemption from Section 162(m) in fact will do so.